 There are a number of different causes of cancer pain.
 For example, the pain can stem from a tumor itself or the damage that it has caused the surrounding tissue or organs.
 For example, deep pain can occur in the bones from a tumor placing pressure on the bone, and burning pain can occur when a tumor presses against a nerve.

 There is also discomfort and pain associated with many cancer treatments, such as chemotherapy.
 In some cases, the pain you experience is associated with nerve damage.
 The nerves can be damaged during treatment or from the cancer itself.
 Additionally, nerves could be signaling the brain that damage is either occurring or could occur.
 Nerve damage typically can’t be reversed and causes chronic pain.

 What Can I Do?

-If you’re experiencing cancer-related pain, make sure to check with your doctor on treatment options.
-Pain can be managed and doesn’t have to be a crippling experience.
+If you’re experiencing cancer-related pain, make sure to check with your doctor about treatment options.
+Pain can be managed, and does not have to be a crippling experience.
 There are traditional methods of pain relief, such as steroids or nerve blockers.
 However, there are also other ways to work through your experience.
-Consider alternate options such as massage, acupuncture, or other natural pain relief remedies.
+Consider alternate options such as massage, acupuncture or other natural pain relief remedies.